How Does Water Supply Affect Your Firefighting Nozzle Choice?

 The automatic nozzle has a spring-loaded nozzle baffle that is responsive to your water flow.
 If water supply surges, the baffle engages and moves out, making a larger opening for a large flow rate while balancing pressure.
 If your water supply drops, the baffle engages and moves in, making a smaller opening for lower flow rate while balancing pressure.

-A task Force Tips Mid-Matic automatic nozzle
+A Task Force Tips Mid-Matic Automatic Nozzle

 Conclusion